mojotech/pioneer/docs/command_line.md

 ```

 ## Verbosity
 You can show some extra information about the test run by setting the `--verbose` flag.
+This can be used to override the value in the config file.
+You will need to use `--verbose=false` to turn off verbosity that has been set in the config file.

 ## Version